-Hope Cancer Resources – $2,500 to help provide financial assistance to help with the cost of prescriptions, living expenses such as mortgage/rent, utilities, car or house insurance payments, transportation expenses (including car payments and/or gas cards), and/or dental care for approximately 1,200 cancer patients who are currently in treatment and have a financial need.
+Hope Cancer Resources – $2,500 to help provide financial assistance for prescriptions, living expenses such as mortgage/rent, utilities, car or house insurance, transportation (including car payments and/or gas cards) and/or dental care for approximately 1,200 cancer patients who are currently in treatment and have a financial need.

 Literacy Council of Benton County – $1,650 to help provide additional tutor training and English textbooks for the anticipated increased need after the no contact order is lifted.

 McDonald Co.
-R-1 School District – $2,500 to help with transportation costs to delivery of food and snacks to ritual community areas during the crisis.
+R-1 School District – $2,500 to help with transportation costs to deliver food and snacks to ritual areas during the crisis.

-Mercy Health Foundation Northwest Arkansas – $2,500 to help provided PPE for Health Care Workers Health Increased need for personal protection equipment while fighting COVID-19.
+Mercy Health Foundation Northwest Arkansas – $2,500 to help provide PPE for health care workers’ increased need for personal protection equipment while fighting COVID-19.

 Nicole’s House – $2,500 to help provide transitional housing program for women coming out of incarceration or addiction.

-Northwest Arkansas Continuum of Care – $2,500 to help coordinating resources, education and collaboration among homeless service providers and allied sectors (e.g. healthcare, food security, disability, housing, etc.).
+Northwest Arkansas Continuum of Care – $2,500 to help coordinate resources, education and collaboration among homeless service providers and allied sectors (e.g. healthcare, food security, disability, housing, etc.).

-Northwest Arkansas Head Start – $2,500 to help restock of the food pantry with diapers, wipes, food, and formula to assist families in this time of crisis.
+Northwest Arkansas Head Start – $2,500 to help restock the food pantry with diapers, wipes, food and formula to assist families in this time of crisis.

-Northwest Arkansas Women’s Shelter – $2,500 to help provide putting up families up in hotels to be safety cautious during the pandemic.
-Also, using funds to cover laundry costs, calling cards, food, and other needs.
+Northwest Arkansas Women’s Shelter – $2,500 to help with putting up families in hotels to be safety cautious during the pandemic.
+Also, funds to cover laundry costs, calling cards, food and other needs.

-Oasis of Northwest Arkansas – $2,500 to help provide sober living community for women and their children and used on increased housing, medical expenses, and strengthening job skills.
+Oasis of Northwest Arkansas – $2,500 to help provide sober living community for women and their children and used for increased housing, medical expenses and strengthening job skills.

-Open Avenues – $2,500 to help with the employee-training programs.
+Open Avenues – $2,500 to help with employee-training programs.

 Our Healthy Communities, Inc. – $2,500 to help provide home delivered meals for elderly clients.